10 Test Review Games and Strategies for Chemistry Teachers

 Quizlet Live

 Again, your students will need devices for this.
 Kahoot is one of my students’ favorite review games These are quiz questions, where students compete individually for points.
 There are lots of premade Kahoots, and you also have the option to make your own.
-Kahoot is great because at the end of the game, you can collect data on your students’ performance – making it great for data analysis and reteaching.
+Kahoot is great because at the end of the game, you can collect data on your students’ performance.
+That makes it great for data analysis and reteaching.

 There is also a newer thing my students and I play a lot for test review.
 That is Blooket.
-It’s mostly the same thing, except the questions have been converted into other games, aside from answering multiple choice questions.
-Now you can answer questions, but also steal gold from classmates and race to the finish line.
+It’s mostly the same thing, except the questions have been converted into games, aside from just answering multiple choice questions.
+Now you can answer questions, but also steal gold from classmates or race to the finish line.
 Along the way students can earn points, and collect avatars to play with.
 They absolutely LOVE it.
 It’s a lot like Kahoot in that you can make your own, or borrow from other teachers.
-Here’s the Blooket question sets I’ve made.
+Here’s the Blooket question sets I’ve made for chemistry.

 Practice Test in Google Forms